 Pricing From: Free

-Pipedrive is certainly the ‘Premium' offering of this list, providing a primarily sales-focused CRM that teams can use to hunt down and close leads with ease.
-It might be a bit pricier than some of the other providers on this list, but it definitely has the functionality to back up the cost.
+Pipedrive is certainly the ‘Premium' offering on this list, providing a primarily sales-focused CRM that teams can use to hunt down and close leads with ease.
+It might be a bit pricier than some other providers, but it definitely has the functionality to back up the cost- including top-notch security.

 - 14-day free trial